TDCOSMO XXII: Triaxiality and projection effects in time-delay cosmography: Lens sample construction

 \subsubsection{The synthetic lens set}

-We generate an axisymmetric synthetic lens sample using priors from the SLACS lenses \citep{2008Bolton}.
-We use the velocity dispersion of the SLACS as a description of the total mass normalization, and the effective radius as a description of the shape of the stellar tracer profile.
-Practically, we sample velocity dispersion and effective radius from the two-dimensional kernel density estimator (KDE) constructed using the grade "A" lenses in Table 4 of \citet{2008Bolton}.
+We generated an axisymmetric synthetic lens sample using priors from the SLACS lenses \citep{2008Bolton}.
+We used the velocity dispersion of the SLACS as a description of the total mass normalization, along with the effective radius as a description of the shape of the stellar tracer profile.
+In practice, we sample velocity dispersion and effective radius from the 2D kernel density estimator (KDE) constructed using the grade "A" lenses in Table 4 of \citet{2008Bolton}.
 Figure \ref{fig:synthetic_slacs} shows the 2D KDE, the original data points of the SLACS lenses in the $\sigma_v - R_e$ space, and the synthetic lens sample.
-The size of the synthetic lens sample is chosen to be 600.
+The size of the synthetic lens sample was set as 600.

-We then assign each lens an intrinsic axis ratio drawn from $\mathcal{N}[\mu=0.74, \sigma=0.08]$ for the oblate sample, and $\mathcal{N}[\mu=0.84, \sigma=0.04]$ for the prolate sample.
+We then assigned to each lens an intrinsic axis ratio drawn from $\mathcal{N}[\mu=0.74, \sigma=0.08]$ for the oblate sample and $\mathcal{N}[\mu=0.84, \sigma=0.04]$ for the prolate sample.
 These values are inferred from the SDSS MaNGA slow-rotator ETG \citep[Table 1 of ][line 1 for the oblate shape distribution, and line 4 for the prolate shape distribution]{2018Li} using the relation between the misalignment angles between the kinematics major axis and the photometric major axis, and the observed ellipticities.